User Datagram Protocol: Ports

 Applications can use datagram sockets to establish host-to-host communications.
 An application binds a socket to its endpoint of data transmission, which is a combination of an IP address and a port.
 In this way, UDP provides application multiplexing.
 A port is a software structure that is identified by the port number, a 16-bit integer value, allowing for port numbers between 0 and 65535.
-Port 0 is reserved but is a permissible source port value if the sending process does not expect messages in response.
+Port 0 is reserved, but is a permissible source port value if the sending process does not expect messages in response.

 The Internet Assigned Numbers Authority (IANA) has divided port numbers into three ranges.
 Port numbers 0 through 1023 are used for common, well-known services.
 On Unix-like operating systems, using one of these ports requires superuser operating permission.
 Port numbers 1024 through 49151 are the registered ports used for IANA-registered services.
-Ports 49152 through 65535 are dynamic ports that are not officially designated for any specific service, and may be used for any purpose.
+Ports 49152 through 65535 are dynamic ports that are not officially designated for any specific service and may be used for any purpose.
 These may also be used as ephemeral ports, which software running on the host may use to dynamically create communications endpoints as needed.

 UDP datagram structure

 A UDP datagram consists of a datagram header followed by a data section (the payload data for the application).
 The UDP datagram header consists of 4 fields, each of which is 2 bytes (16 bits):

-The use of the checksum and source port fields is optional in IPv4 (pink background in table).
-In IPv6 only the source port field is optional.
+The use of the Checksum and Source Port fields is optional in IPv4 (light purple background in table).
+In IPv6 only the Source Port field is optional.
+If not used, these fields should be set to zero.